jaburke166/deepgpet/README.md

 Repository storing fully automatic DL-based approach, DeepGPET, for choroid region segmentation in optical coherence tomography images.

-The description of the model can be found [here](https://arxiv.org/abs/2307.00904).
-This paper has been accepted to be published in Translations Vision Science & Technology, published by the Association for Research and Vision in Ophthalmology.
+The description of the model can be found [here](https://tvst.arvojournals.org/article.aspx?articleid=2778573).
+The paper for this methodology has been published in Translations Vision Science & Technology, Association for Research and Vision in Ophthalmology (ARVO).

 ---